jdukewich/personal-site/docs/work.md

 ## AWS Server Toggle

 I made this website to serve as a way to toggle an AWS EC2 server on and off.
 This will allow you to save costs instead of having the EC2 always running.
-Some use cases could include hosting dedicated servers for games like Minecraft, while minimizing your cost.
+Some use cases could include hosting dedicated servers for games like Minecraft while minimizing your cost.

 [Github Repository](https://github.com/jdukewich/ec2-toggle) (opens in new tab)